Grid classes and partial well order: Definitions

 An $m\times n$-\emph{gridding} of a permutation $\pi$ is a collection of $m-1$ distinct vertical and $n-1$ distinct horizontal lines that divide the plot of $\pi$ into $mn$ cells.
 A permutation equipped with a particular $m \times n$-gridding is called an $m\times n$-\emph{gridded permutation}, and for such a gridded permutation $\pi$, $\pi^{st}$ denotes the set of points contained in the $st$th cell.

-Let $\M$ be an $m\times n$ matrix where each entry is either an infinite permutation class or the empty class $\emptyset$.
+Let $\M$ be an $m\times n$ matrix where each entry is a permutation class (noting that we permit the empty class $\emptyset$): $\M$ is called a \emph{gridding matrix}.
+(To avoid trivialities, we will always assume that $\M$ does not have any rows or columns consisting entirely of empty cells.)
 An $\M$-gridding of a permutation $\pi$ is an $m\times n$ gridding of $\pi$ such that $\pi^{st}$ lies in the class $\M_{st}$ for all $s\in[m]$ and $t\in[n]$.
 If $\pi$ possesses an $\M$-gridding, then $\pi$ is said to be \emph{$\M$-griddable}, and equipping $\pi$ with such a gridding gives rise to an \emph{$\M$-gridded permutation}.
 Similarly, a permutation class $\C$ is said to be \emph{$\M$-griddable} if every $\pi\in\C$ is $\M$-griddable.
 The largest permutation class that is $\M$-griddable (i.e.\ the class consisting of all $\M$-griddable permutations) is called the \emph{grid class} of $\M$, and is denoted $\grid(\M)$.
 One special case that has received particular attention has been that of \emph{monotone grid classes}, where $\M$ has only monotone (i.e.\ the classes $\av{21}$ and $\av{12}$) or empty entries.

 Now let $\C$ and $\D$ be permutation classes.
 We say that $\C$ is \emph{$\D$-griddable} if there is some matrix $\M$ whose entries are all subclasses of $\D$ for which $\C$ is $\M$-griddable.
 The following theorem gives a good characterisation of $\D$-griddability: